 The elephant and the blind men

 Whenever discussion comes up about the 2008 financial crisis, and I end up asking, again "what free market?", I tend to think of the story of the elephant and the blind men.
 Everyone knows the story.
-A group of bland men want to know what an elephant looks like, so they find one, and all of them go to touch it, to feel it and find out what everyone is talking about.
+A group of blind men want to know what an elephant looks like, so they find one, and all of them go to touch it, to feel it and find out what everyone is talking about.
 One touches the elephant's trunk, and says that an elephant is like a snake.
 Another is at its ear and says an elephant is like a big banana leaf.
 A third is at one of its legs and says that an elephant is like a tree trunk.
 The blind man at the elephant's tail says that it is like a rope, and so on.

 A large number of free market observers have each pointed out different aspects of government intervention which helped create the housing bubble and the financial collapse of 2008.